 To fully understand the effect of the first mega-continent and its subsequent breakup into other super-continents a knowledge of the evolution of Earth’s atmosphere is required.

-The following-edited lecture is taken from the Arizona State University’s geology department.
+The following-edited lecture is taken from Arizona State University’s geology department.
 This lecture on the “Origin and Evolution of the Earth’s Atmosphere” is an excellent description and is an easily understandable presentation of Earth’s evolution of its atmosphere but lacks the idea of extra volatiles such as NH3, CO2, CH4, and H2O being brought to Earth by a frozen rogue planetoid.
 The thinking of 1) Earth originating at 2.7 AU from the Sun and avoiding the T-Tauri phase of the protosun’s envelope of 1500° F boiling off terrestrial-planet volatiles, and 2) proto-Earth before its major impact having already partially differentiated and formed a crust with ocean and atmosphere - are also not considered.

 Our present-day atmosphere (shown first) is very different from the earth's original atmosphere (shown secondly) which was mostly hydrogen and helium with lesser amounts of ammonia and methane.